wottomgauss/Unity2020Maps/README.md

-# mapbox_sjc_demo
+# Unity 2020 Maps
-Prototype for a MapboxGL webapp showcasing GIS data streamed from a public source
+Source for high-resolution maps used by Unity2020